We are currently recruiting individuals interested in volunteering as a Wildland Firefighter or applying for a seasonal wildland position..

 - Submit an application via the link below

-- Contact Captain Gilbert to schedule a "ride along" day with the Wildland Crew.
+- Contact Captain Dosch to schedule a "ride-along" day with the Wildland Crew.

 The Division currently operates a variety of equipment including a Type 3 Engine, Type 6 Engines and Tactical Water tenders.
 Trained to and exceeding NWCG standards, we support the local, regional and national efforts of fire response and have been to every Western state.
 Surrounded by Federal land we get ample opportunity for experience and collaboration with many different agencies.
 With 2 fulltime members the Division seeks out seasonal firefighters yearly.
 Visit our employment tab for listings of available positions.